Skip to main content

 Physical Effects Myths

-• Erectile dysfunction: There is no evidence that long-term use of properly fitted chastity devices causes erectile dysfunction or difficulty urinating.
+• Erectile dysfunction: No evidence that properly fitted devices cause erectile dysfunction or difficulty urinating.

-• Penis shrinkage: While some anecdotal reports suggest possible temporary changes, there is no conclusive evidence that long-term chastity causes permanent penis shrinkage.
+• Penis shrinkage: Some anecdotal reports suggest temporary changes, but no conclusive evidence of permanent effects.

-• Nocturnal pain: Properly fitted devices should not cause extreme pain during nocturnal erections, though minor discomfort may occur.
+• Nocturnal pain: Properly fitted devices should not cause extreme pain during nocturnal erections, though minor discomfort is normal, especially early on.

 Historical Misconceptions